 Healthcare in the UK

 You should register with your local doctor (a ‘general practitioner’ or ‘GP’) soon after your move to the UK.
-Information on how to do this and on general healthcare in the UK (including information about dental care) can be found on the University's Health and Wellbeing pages.
-Health information is also available from the University’s Occupational Health Service pages.
+Information on how to do this can be found on the NHS Choices website.

 In addition, please see the sections below: